shashikumar04433/DevOps-/Kubernetes_in_Aws/Kubernetes_Basics.md

 **Services**
 ```
 * There are four types of services that Kubernetes supports:
-* **ClusterIP, NodePort, LoadBalancer, and Ingress.**
+1.ClusterIP
+2.NodePort
+3.LoadBalancer
+4.Ingress.

-*ClusterIP (default): Internal clients send requests to a stable internal IP address.
+* ClusterIP (default): Internal clients send requests to a stable internal IP address.

-NodePort: Clients send requests to the IP address of a node on one or more nodePort values that are specified by the Service.
+* NodePort: Clients send requests to the IP address of a node on one or more nodePort values that are specified by the Service.

-LoadBalancer: Clients send requests to the IP address of a network load balancer.
+* LoadBalancer: Clients send requests to the IP address of a network load balancer.
-* Each has their own set of requirements to enable them for your application,
- so you must understand which one you need before deploying.